The activities are as follows:

 - For more information on this research, check out the Hubbard Brook Experimental Forest’s page on their songbird research

-There are two publications related to the data included in this activity:
+There are multiple publications related to the data included in this activity: